bchainzhang/bchainzhang.github.io/index.md

 - MAX-MAD multi-agent system: a popular MAS system leveraging Free-MAD and rotating leader debate to improve the performance and accuracy of multi-agent systems.

+- PowerHub: an AI pipeline system that simultaneously integrates and optimizes "all" AI layers and reduces the deployment time significantly.